Advances in renewable energy technology

 The Missouri Renewable Electricity Standard requires that 2 percent of the state’s renewable electricity is generated from solar by 2021.
 When fully implemented, this will equate to about 190,000 megawatt-hours of annual solar electricity production.

-An incentive program in Columbia offers customers of the city's Water & Light Department a utility rebate toward purchasing and installing a new solar hot water or solar photovoltaic system.
+An incentive program in Columbia offers customers of the city’s Water & Light Department a utility rebate toward purchasing and installing a new solar hot water or solar photovoltaic system.
+KCP&L and Ameren also provide solar rebates up to $50,000 in the St. Louis and Kansas City metro areas.
+Rebates can only go to KCP&L or Ameren account holders.

 Solar energy costs have come down considerably in recent years, and the new law is making it even more affordable by providing a subsidy of at least $2 per watt for farm-scale installations — about 20 to 25 percent of today’s cost for a photovoltaic array.